 Each applicant must submit a substantial research paper on a subject in the student's chosen major either previously prepared (an ungraded copy) or prepared especially for the Doctor of Philosophy application.
 This paper should represent the best quality research and writing that the applicant can offer.
 The form and style should follow the most recent edition of Turabian or Southwestern Manual of Style.
 The research paper will be used to assess the applicant’s research and writing abilities.

-The Ph.D. program is comprised of reading seminars, research seminars, a comprehensive examination, and the submission and defense of a dissertation.
+The Ph.D. program is comprised of reading seminars, research seminars, one oral comprehensive examination, and the submission and defense of a dissertation.
 Students select a major and minor area.

 The School of Evangelism and Missions Ph.D. program offers the following areas of study (majors):